Download the 2024 Safe Harbor Guide

 • New IRS Regulations likely make the QACA the lowest cost Safe Harbor option

-This guide will discuss the difference between QACA and traditional safe harbor 401(k) plans.
+This guide will discuss the difference between QACA and traditional Safe Harbor 401(k) plans.
 We'll also explore the requirements, benefits, and potential drawbacks of QACA safe harbor plans.

 What Is a Safe Harbor 401(k) Plan?